Blepharoplasty North New Jersey

 Blepharoplasty (Eyelift, Double Eyelid Surgery)

-Cosmetic and functional eyelid surgery goes under many names, but when most people think of the procedure that can reverse the effects of aging and eliminate bags under the eyes, they’re thinking of a surgery called blepharoplasty, which is the removal of skin, muscle, and sometimes fat from the eyelids to enhance the appearance and tighten the area.
-Blepharoplasty, also known as an eyelid lift, can also result in a more wide awake look as well as eyes that appear larger and brighter.
+Cosmetic and functional eyelid surgery go under many names, but when most people think of the procedure that can reverse the effects of aging and eliminate bags under the eyes, they’re thinking of a surgery called blepharoplasty, which is the removal of skin, muscle, and sometimes fat from the eyelids to enhance the appearance and tighten the area.
+Blepharoplasty, also known as an eyelid lift, can also result in a more wide-awake look as well as eyes that appear larger and brighter.

-At the EltraSelf Neigel Center for Cosmetic and Laser Surgery, we offer blepharoplasty for patients who are unhappy with the aged appearance of their eyelids and eyes and for individuals suffering from quality of life issues due to eyelid sagging.
+At the EltraSelf Neigel Center for Cosmetic and Laser Surgery, we offer blepharoplasty in North New Jersey for patients who are unhappy with the aged appearance of their eyelids and eyes and for individuals suffering from the quality of life issues due to eyelid sagging.

 How Aging Affects Your Eyelids

 The delicate, thin skin of the eyelid can sag because of a number of factors: age, heredity, allergies, and other systemic diseases.
 But a drooping eyelid can cause more than cosmetic problems.
 In some cases, this skin can hang over the eyelashes and actually block peripheral vision.
 At this stage, surgery is more than cosmetic and corrects a serious functional problem known as mechanical ptosis.

 Some patients who require eyelid surgery not only have excessive skin on the eyelid but also cannot fully open the eyes because the muscle that opens the eyelid (levator muscle) has detached, weakened, or become too loose.
 Although this can be compensated for by raising the eyebrows, the eyelid might eventually droop even more and block the front as well as the side vision.